Space Tech for a Resilient Future

 “We’re still fighting fires the same way we did 600 years ago,” she said.
 “That’s changing—and FireSat is leading that transformation.”

-FireSat is a 52-satellite constellation designed to detect wildfires in near real-time, track their perimeter growth, and measure their heat intensity at sub-acre resolution.
-The first prototype launched earlier this year; three more satellites are scheduled for deployment in 2026.
+FireSat is a 52-satellite constellation designed to detect wildfires in near real-time.
+It tracks their perimeter growth and measures their heat intensity at sub-acre resolution.
+The team launched the first prototype earlier this year.
+They plan to deploy three more satellites in 2026.

 But Kate emphasized that FireSat isn’t just about suppression—it’s about strategy.